ritupravakar/CSP-Project-Work-Caching-between-edge-and-fog-layers-in-elf-store/README.md

 # cache_elfstore
 Implemented caching (MPC) for ElfStore - This project aims to address the gap in distributed data storage on edge and fog layers and avoid sole dependence on cloud for data persistence.
-This is done by caching between the fog layers using MPC (Most Popular Caching) technique
+This is done by caching between the fog layers using MPC (Most Popular Caching) technique.

 Project Demo video